patcox/patcox.github.io/src/content/pages/home.md

 I grew up in New England and have lived in a handful of very different places.
 I love meeting people and hearing their stories.

 I've been fascinated by technology since childhood, and I'm constantly tinkering with new things.
-I believe technology is most useful when it solves real everyday problems.
-Even better if it can bring you a little delight while doing it.
+I believe technology is most useful when it solves real, everyday problems.
+Even better if it can bring you a little delight in the process.